contentstack/contentstack-dotnet-razor-pages-webapp-example/README.md

 ## Get Started

- - To get your app up and running quickly, we have created a sample .NET Product Catalog for this project.
+ - To get your app running quickly, we have created a sample .NET Product Catalog for this project.
 You will need to download the code and change the configuration.
 Download the code using the command given below:

 ```
 $ git clone https://github.com/contentstack/contentstack-dotnet-razor-pages-webapp-example.git
 ```

- - Once you have downloaded the project, add your Contentstack API Key, Delivery Token, and Environment to the application settings.
+ - Once you have downloaded the project, Create a new Stack, add your Contentstack API Key, Delivery Token, and Environment to the application settings.
 If you're new to Contentstack, follow these links to learn how to find your Stack's [API Key](https://www.contentstack.com/docs/guide/stack#edit-a-stack) and [Delivery Token](https://www.contentstack.com/docs/guide/tokens#create-a-delivery-token).
-Also consider reading more about [Environments](https://www.contentstack.com/docs/guide/environments)).
+Also consider reading more about [Environments](https://www.contentstack.com/docs/guide/environments).

+- Extract the contents of `ContentTypes.zip` and import `products.json` into the stack created above.
+Publish several product entries to the environment created above.

  - Open ```ContentstackRazorPagesExample/appsettings.json``` and insert your credentials, so it looks like this:
 ```json